joanrig/congress_front_end/devlog.md

 1. add bills by member
 DONE - upgrade back end
-DONE - add button, make fetch action work on front End TODO - show the info!
+DONE - add button, make fetch action work on front End TODO - show the info! - trying 2 approaches.
+  -click to change info on senator card (requires page refresh to update- why?)
+  -navigate to bills page to show bill cards for senator (fetched bills don't carry over to new page)

+2. figure out how to flip all cards.